jidongxiao/networksecurity/labs/mitm_sslstrip/README.md

 | VM1 |  10.0.2.4    |
 | VM3 |  10.0.2.6    |

+#### Victim VM setup

-on the victim VM, we specify the attacker's machine as the default gateway - so as to simulate the situation when the victim is connected to a public wifi where the owner can be a malicious actor.
+On the victim VM, we specify the attacker's machine as the default gateway - so as to simulate the situation when the victim is connected to a public wifi where the owner can be a malicious actor.

 ```console
 $ sudo ip route add default via 10.0.2.6 // here, change 10.0.2.6 to your attacker's IP